Skip to main content

 • FAQs Last Updated:

-Are electronic responses to a Request for Quote (RFQ) or other forms of solicitation responses reportable to CAT in Phase 2c (equities) and Phase 2d (options)?
+Are electronic responses to a Request for Quote (RFQ) or other forms of solicitation responses reportable to CAT?

-Are electronic responses to a Request for Quote (RFQ) or other forms of solicitation responses reportable to CAT in Phase 2c (equities) and Phase 2d (options)?
+Are electronic responses to a Request for Quote (RFQ) or other forms of solicitation responses reportable to CAT?

-As stated in FAQ B44, any equity bid or offer that is accessible electronically by customers or other market participants and is immediately actionable (i.e., no further manual or electronic action is required by the responder providing the quote in order to execute or cause a trade to be executed) is reportable starting in Phase 2c; and any listed option bid or offer which is accessible electronically by customers or other market participants and is immediately actionable (i.e., no further action is required by the responder providing the quote in order to execute or cause a trade to be executed ) is reportable starting in Phase 2d.
-Accordingly, any response to an RFQ or other form of solicitation response provided in a standard electronic format (i.e. FIX) that meets this definition would be reportable starting in Phase 2c for equities and Phase 2d for options.
+As stated in FAQ B44, any equity bid or offer that is accessible electronically by customers or other market participants and is immediately actionable (i.e., no further manual or electronic action is required by the responder providing the quote in order to execute or cause a trade to be executed) is reportable; and any listed option bid or offer which is accessible electronically by customers or other market participants and is immediately actionable (i.e., no further action is required by the responder providing the quote in order to execute or cause a trade to be executed ) is reportable.
+Accordingly, any response to an RFQ or other form of solicitation response provided in a standard electronic format (i.e. FIX) that meets this definition would be reportable.

-Responses communicated in standard electronic format are reportable by both the CAT Reporter issuing the RFQ or solicitation (solicitor) and the CAT Reporter responding to the RFQ or solicitation (responder).
-Specifically, the solicitor must report the receipt of all responses, even those that were not ultimately selected.
+Responses communicated in standard electronic format that are immediately actionable are reportable by both the CAT Reporter issuing the RFQ or solicitation (solicitor) and the CAT Reporter responding to the RFQ or solicitation (responder).
+Specifically, the solicitor must report the receipt of all immediately actionable responses, even those that were not ultimately selected.
+Non-immediately actionable (NIA) electronic RFQ responses are permanently exempt from CAT reporting.

 Example 1: